-'''

-authentication, and that it must

-respond

-with a KRB_AP_REP message.

-3 - 31

-RESERVED

-Reserved for future use.

-ticket

-This field is a ticket authenticating the client to the server.
+This field is a ticket authenticating the client to the server. authenticator

-authenticator

-This contains the authenticator, which includes the client's choice of
+This contains the authenticator, which includes the client's choice of a subkey.

-a subkey.
 Its encoding is described in section 5.3.2.

 5.5.2.
 KRB_AP_REP definition

-The KRB_AP_REP message contains the Kerberos protocol version number, the

-message type, and an encrypted time- stamp.
-The message is sent in in

-response to an application request (KRB_AP_REQ) where the mutual

-authentication option has been selected in the ap-options field.
+The KRB_AP_REP message contains the Kerberos protocol version number, the message type, and an encrypted time- stamp.
+The message is sent in response to an application request (KRB_AP_REQ) where the mutual authentication option has been selected in the ap-options field.

+'''

 AP-REP ::=

 [APPLICATION 15] SEQUENCE {

 pvno[0]

-INTEGER.
+INTEGER,

+INTEGER,

 msg-type[1]

-INTEGER,

 enc-part[2]

 EncryptedData

 -- EncAPRepPart

 }

 [APPLICATION 27[29]] SEQUENCE {

 EncAPRepPart ::=

 ctime[0]

-KerberosTime.
+KerberosTime,

 cusec[1]

 INTEGER,

 subkey[2]

 EncryptionKey OPTIONAL,

+seq-number[3]

 INTEGER OPTIONAL

-seq-number[3]

 }

 The encoded EncAPRepPart is encrypted in the shared session key of the

 ticket.
 The optional subkey field can be used in an application-arranged

 negotiation to choose a per association session key.

 pvno and msg-type

 These fields are described above in section 5.4.1. msg-type is

-KRB_AP_REP.
+KRB AP REP.

 enc-part

 This field is described above in section 5.4.2.

 ctime

 This field contains the current time on the client's host.

 cusec

 This field contains the microsecond part of the client's timestamp.

 subkey

 This field contains an encryption key which is to be used to protect

 this specific application session.
 See section 3.2.6 for specifics on

 how this field is used to negotiate a key.
 Unless an application

 specifies otherwise, if this field is left out, the sub-session key

 from the authenticator, or if also left out, the session key from the

 ticket will be used.

 seq-number

 This field is described above in section 5.3.2.

 5.5.3.
 Error message reply

 If an error occurs while processing the application request, the KRB_ERROR

 message will be sent in response.
 See section 5.9.1 for the format of the

-'''

 error message.
-The cname and crealm fields may be left out if the server cannot determine their appropriate values from the corresponding KRB_AP_REQ message.
-If the authenticator was decipherable, the ctime and cusec fields will contain the values from it.
+The cname and crealm fields may be left out if the server

+cannot determine their appropriate values from the corresponding KRB_AP_REQ

+message.
+If the authenticator was decipherable, the ctime and cusec fields

+will contain the values from it.

 5.6.
 KRB_SAFE message specification

+This section specifies the format of a message that can be used by either

+'''

 This section specifies the format of a message that can be used by either side (client or server) of an application to send a tamper-proof message to its peer.
 It presumes that a session key has previously been exchanged (for example, by using the KRB_AP_REQ/KRB_AP_REP messages).
 5.6.1.
 KRB_SAFE definition